Share

 I think if you get an idea of the difference between the two you will be in a better position to understand why it arises and what exactly does it mean.

-In case of a bargain purchase the Purchase Price of an Asset < its Fair Market Value
+In case of a bargain purchase, the Purchase Price of an Asset < its Fair Market Value

 the above statement could be interpreted with the help of a below-mentioned example

-The company ABC faced financial distress for since a few years and hence the board of directors had only 2 alternatives left i.e either to sell the company or file for liquidation.
+The company ABC faced financial distress for a few years and hence the board of directors had only 2 alternatives left i.e either to sell the company or file for liquidation.
+The company was hence sold for an amount lower than its fair market value

 It is reflected from below mentioned illustration

 You would doubt that even though the goodwill can have a negative balance how shall it be presented in the Financial Statements.
-Moving ahead –

 Negative Goodwill in an income statement